Skip to content

 Purpose: Manage Cross-Origin Resource Sharing (CORS) allowed origins for your tenant.

-Critical security feature: Only origins listed here can make authenticated API requests to the Auth service from browser-based applications.
+Critical security feature: Only origins listed here can make authenticated API requests to the Authifi from browser-based applications.

 Adding Allowed Origins